OWASP/owasp-mastg/style_guide.md

 ## Code and Shell Commands

-Use code tags when including sample code and shell commands.
+Use code blocks when including sample code, shell commands, and paths.
 In Markdown, code blocks are denoted by triple backticks.
 GitHub also supports syntax highlighting for a variety of languages.
 For example, a Java code block should be annotated as follows:

 \`\`\`java